bot2012/blossom/README.md

 # blossom
-Contains all code completed when doing the blossom programme
+Contains all coding assignments completed when doing the blossom programme.
+This is mostly python codes